The property purchase journal entry - for recent acquisitions

 - Give it a name.
 The property address is fine, or '123 Main St Asset'

 - The placed in service date is when the property was first listed for rental.
-You can also leave it blank for now and fill out later.
+You can also leave it blank for now and fill it out later.

 2) Set up the loan account from the Loans page.

-- Navigate to the Loans page, under Accounts on the left side menu.
+- Navigate to the Loans page, under Accounts, on the left side menu.
 Click Add Loan in the upper right.

 - Click here to learn more about loans and the loan payment template.